dianziliu/JPPL-CIS/README.md

-## 3. Citation☕️
+<h2 id="citation">3.
+Citation☕️</h2>

-If you find this repository helpful, please consider citing our paper:
+If you find this repository helpful, please consider citing our paper when it has been accepted.

 <!-- ```
 @inproceedings{liu-ickm-2023-tse,